WebdevShefali/WebdevShefali/README.md

 ### Hi I'm Shefali 👩‍💻

-I'm a Frontend web developer from India.
+I'm a web developer from India.

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________________